-At the date of this MD&A the claim applications are in process with the first mining claim granted, with additional mining claim grants to follow shortly.
+At the date of this MD&A the claim applications are in process and have not been granted, with the first mining claims expected to be granted during Q4 2019.
 Hannan will then commence a social program and baseline study.
 This will be followed by more detailed field work of mapping and sampling.
 A remote landsat study is also planned.
 Drill-testing of preliminary targets is expected in April/May 2020.